blmage/duolingo-solution-viewer/README.md

       <img src="https://github.com/blmage/duolingo-solution-viewer/blob/assets_v4/screenshots/base_correct_answer_solution_list_modal_pinned_answer.png" width="500" />

-    * Filter the solutions by entering one or more words in the filter input (click on the icons on the left to refine your filters):
+    * Filter the solutions by entering one or more words in the filter input (click on the icons on the left of a filter to refine it):

       <img src="https://github.com/blmage/duolingo-solution-viewer/blob/assets_v4/screenshots/base_correct_answer_solution_list_modal_filter.png" width="500" />